LoayHalawani/Fuelogic/README.md

 # Description

-A database management system (DBMS) for a fuel distribution company.
+An SQL database for a fuel distribution company.

-# Technologies

-To be continued...

 # Note

 SQL includes CREATE and INSERT statements as well as some SELECT queries.

-# How-to-run
+# Usage

 To be continued...